 How to Use a Virtual Data Room for M&A Deals

-In most cases, M&A transactions have multiple participants, but not every participant might be authorized to view certain information.
-For example, let’s say that you would like to show an Excel spreadsheet to another party, but you do not want them to see the formulas that were used for calculation.
-If you were to simply email them the spreadsheet, this would be impossible to do, but with a virtual data room, you can set granular permission levels which will grant or restrict the visibility of certain documents or information to the users that you choose.
-Furthermore, they will not be able to email, download, or print documents with your permission.
+In most cases, M&A transactions have multiple participants.
+Not every participant might be authorized to view certain information.
+For example, let’s say that you would like to show an Excel spreadsheet to another party, but you do not want them to see the calculation formulas.
+If you were to email them the spreadsheet, this would be impossible to do.
+With a virtual data room, you can set granular permission levels to grant or restrict the visibility of certain documents or information to the users you choose.
+Furthermore, they will not be able to email, download, or print documents without your permission.

-Since there so many participants involved, there needs to be some kind of method that allows participants to communicate with one another, while keeping such communication secure.
+Since there are so many participants involved, there needs to be some method that allows participants to communicate while keeping such communication secure.
 This is another benefit of a virtual data room.
-Not only does the communication remain secure, but it remains on record in the event of some legal dispute and you need proof that a certain individual said something or did something.
-This really eliminates a lot of headaches as far as the legal ramifications are concerned because there is very little chance of an information leak and even if there is a leak you will know who the source is.
+Not only does the communication remain secure, but it remains on record in the event of some legal dispute, and you need proof that a certain individual said something or did something.
+This really eliminates many headaches as far as the legal ramifications are concerned because there is very little chance of an information leak, and even if there is a leak, you will know who the source is.

 Also, in today’s high-tech landscape, it is very easy for cybercriminals to hack email inboxes or online storage such as Dropbox and gain access to sensitive information.
-If you use a virtual data room you will be able to sleep soundly at night knowing that your data is secure because data room providers offer such features as data encryption, two-factor authentication, and watermarks to help keep your data secure.
-There is even a data room out there that has a “Fence View” which serves as a physical barrier between the user and the data.
-There are also certain international criteria they have to comply with in order to stay in business, therefore you do not have to worry about the security of your data.
+If you use a virtual data room, you will be able to sleep soundly at night knowing that your data is secure because data room providers offer such features as data encryption, two-factor authentication, and watermarks to help keep your data secure.
+There is even a data room out there with a “Fence View,” which serves as a physical barrier between the user and the data.
+There are also certain international criteria they have to comply with to stay in business.
+Therefore you do not have to worry about the security of your data.

 As far as convenience is concerned, a virtual data room really facilitates the transaction.
-There are features such as bulk upload, system processes working simultaneously and better data management all lead to faster operation.
-Also, there is no need to physically travel to a meeting with all of the participants since everything can be done inside the data room.
+There are features such as bulk upload, system processes working simultaneously, and better data management, leading to faster operation.
+Also, there is no need to physically travel to a meeting with all participants since everything can be done inside the data room.
 This really saves a lot of time and makes the entire process go faster.

 Due Diligence Management with Virtual Data Room